-There are other organizations to consider, such as Wine Spirits Education trust (WSET), the Institute of Masters of Wine, the Society of Wine Educators and specialized groups such as the Wine Scholar Guild, Bordeaux Educator program, Sherry Educator program, Cicerone and others.
+There are other organizations to consider, such as Wine Spirits Education Trust (WSET), the Institute of Masters of Wine, the Society of Wine Educators and specialized groups such as the Wine Scholar Guild, Bordeaux Educator program, Sherry Educator program, Cicerone and others.

 To demonstrate advanced and deep knowledge of wine globally, I believe there are three international exams that are the most reputable and prestigious: Master of Wine (MW), Master Sommelier (MS) and Certified Wine Educator (CWE).
 All three are primarily self-study programs.
 Read more about the difference between MS and MW

 Deciding which wine education path to pursue is the first challenge.
 For entry level certifications, the sommelier path offers the broadest beverage foundation as it covers wine, beer, spirits, sake, other non-alcoholic beverages, service, and food pairing and if you are going to work in service, Master Sommelier is the clear choice.
 If you have not worked in service and do not plan on doing so however, it will be nearly impossible to get beyond level 2, Certified Sommelier.